 7. Coaching for visitors – a non member signing up with a coach or trainer for a block booking of 6 sessions may pay a reduced block visitor’s fee of £25.00.
 There is no limit on the number of block bookings.
 The administration of this facility will be the responsibility of the office in conjunction with the coach or trainer.
 Members will take priority for the use of Club facilities.

 L. NAME, ADDRESS, EMAIL ADDRESSES & TELEPHONE NUMBERS OF MEMBERS

-2. Any personal data provided by a member to the Club is subject to, and protected by, the Data Protection Act 1998.
-This and other data will be used to enable the club to:
+2. Any personal data provided by a member to the Club is subject to, and protected by the Data Protection Act 1998 and subsequently by the General Data Protection Regulation 2018 (which applies from 25 May 2018).
+This personal data will be used to enable the Club to:

-(iii) Use data for matters relating to the administration or otherwise in relation to the involvement of members with the Club.
+ii.
+Enable any matters relating to the administration or otherwise concerning membership of the Club.

-3. If any member does not wish his or her name and contact details to be entered in the telephone book or posted on any notice board he or she must notify the Secretary in writing.
+3. If any member does not wish his or her name and contact details to be entered into the My Courts directory he or she must notify the Office Manager in writing.